 3. Place Opt-In Forms at Strategic Locations

-Every section of your site is important for building links, but the more opt-in forms you place strategically on your site, the more chances you’ll have to convert visitors into subscribers.
+Every section of your site is important for building links, but the more opt-in forms that you strategically place on your site, the more chances you’ll have to convert visitors into subscribers.

-Marie Forleo has her opt-in forms above the fold.
-Noah Kagan, Garland Siteman, Derek Halpern, and several other bloggers follow the same strategy.
+Marie Forleo has her opt-in form above-the-fold.
+Noah Kagan, Garland Siteman, Derek Halpern and several other bloggers follow the same strategy.